 How to Partner & Support - if you are interested in connecting with this program, please contact Dr. Patrick Madsen at firstname.lastname@example.org.
 We are always eager to speak with organizations serious about hiring a neurodiverse workforce in the Charlotte area.

-The Autistic Career Summit - annual event complete with keynote, learning opportunities, and career fair.
-Check back later for the next Summit!
+The North Carolina Autistic Career Summit - annual event complete with keynote, learning opportunities, and career fair.
+Scheduled for September 23rd & 24th, 2021!

 Questions? - connect with Dr. Patrick Madsen at email@example.com if you are a student, employer, faculty/staff, or parent.